- LocationN48 - E11

 That should be in common rational awareness instead of ignorance or fear.
 Just like rain.
 We all know rain is neither good nor bad.
 It's just rain.
 And when we stay out too long in the rain without the appropriate protective clothing, we might get soaked so bad, that we might get sick.
 Our brain determines our maximum allowed in-rain time and the level of protective gear we need to repel the rain so we just visually perceive how many rain drops we see and how big they are.
 That gives us the freedom to decide whether to stay indoors or to wear some form of raincoat or just to risk it.

 Unfortunately our body won't help us with detecting ionizing radiation (although it can suffer badly from it).
-Lost sources and depleted uranium shells, that irradiate uncontrolled, are as much a real problem as reactor incidents or catastrophic accidents like Chernobyl or Fukushima.
+Lost sources and depleted uranium shells, that irradiate uncontrolled and unnoticed, are as much a real problem as the Kyshtym Disaster and reactor incidents or catastrophic accidents like Chernobyl or Fukushima.
 Not to mention future generations, which will have to deal with the long term nuclear waste deposition.
-But that's where geiger counters come back in: They let us “see” radiation levels and therefore give us the freedom to decide if and how we want to go on as safely as possible.
+That's where geiger counters come back in: They let us “see” radiation levels and therefore give us the freedom to decide if and how we want to go on as safely as possible.

-After the recent nuclear disaster at the Fukushima Daiichi nuclear power plant in Japan a lot of people started to realize this and began to develop, build and buy geiger counters and geiger counter kits.
-Many share their local radiation levels through social networks and simple maps, just like a rain radar (e.g http://blog.safecast.org).
+After the recent nuclear disaster at the Fukushima Daiichi nuclear power plant in Japan a lot of people started to realize the power of open, crowd-sourced radiation data and began to develop, build and buy geiger counters and geiger counter kits.
+Many share their local radiation levels through social networks and simple maps, like TDRM and SafeCast.

 This would also be a great metric to collect for Argus and to display the data as an overlay in DSpace.
 Now imagine hundreds of these cheap solutions spread all over the world and sharing the metrics with one another to get a global Open Radiation Monitoring (ORM) network.